 Frank Urquidez was born and raised in Phoenix, Arizona.
 He grew up in an ungodly home and environment.
 He was led to Christ at age 13 by an undercover police officer.
 That same police officer paid Frank’s way through private Christian school.
 It was in High School that Frank came to an understanding of the Doctrines of Grace and believed he was called to the ministry.
 After high school Frank attended Pensacola Christian College in Florida.
 In 1990, Frank married his wife Donna.
 The Lord has blessed them with 6 amazing children.
 (3 boys 3 girls).
 5 of the children profess Christ as savior.
 The Lord led Frank back to Arizona and GCC in 2011.
 Frank serves in several ministries at GCC and desires one day to be in full time ministry.
 He currently works for Wells Fargo Home Mortgage as a Business Training Consultant.

 Josh was born in Idaho, but has lived in Arizona since he was 7 years old.
 He came to know the Lord in his Sophomore year of high school at a youth retreat through the faithful preaching of the gospel at Scottsdale Bible Church.
 At SBC he also married his bride Chiara.
 Both Josh and Chiara served as small group leaders in the college ministry and were discipled under older men and women in the Lord.
 They moved to Camelback Bible Church in Paradise Valley after college where they began an understanding of the Doctrines of Grace and served on the missions committee.
 After the family moved into their first house in Gilbert, they came to know and love the body of Christ at Grace Covenant Church.
-Josh and his wife have 9 children (5 girls and 4 boys).
-He has assisted in the launch of Building Tomorrow’s Church, an annual Reformed Baptist young adult’s conference and has been serving as a small group leader.
-Josh currently works as a Director of IS for a valley land development company.
+Josh and his wife have 9 children.
+He has assisted in the launch of Building Tomorrow’s Church, an annual Reformed Baptist young adult’s conference and has been serving as a small group leader and rotating teacher in the Adult Sunday School.
+Josh currently works in Scottsdale in Information Technology.

 Peter was born and raised in central California and attended an Episcopal church with his mother, sister and brother.
 While attending junior college, he received his first Bible from the Gideons.
 He went on to graduate from Cal Poly University in San Luis Obispo, CA. with a BS in Food Science.
 It was there in about 1974, that God revealed Himself to Peter savingly.
 After graduating, he moved back to the San Francisco Bay area and spent 22 years as a production supervisor in the food industry, and then went into outside sales.
 He and his wife, Nancy, and son Jacob moved to Phoenix in 2002.
 He has owned and operated his own swimming pool cleaning and service business since 2003 with the help of his son and wife.